Please note all prices are in New Zealand Dollars ($NZD)

 Beef Cows – Around a third of the beef cows are located in the center of France (Massif Central).
 Beef cows are also increasing in numbers in the regions such as Pays de la Loire.

 Charolais, Limousin, Blonde Salers d’Aquitaine, breeds are commonly found on these farms.

 Sheep – There are two types of sheep: milking ewes mainly for Roquefort cheese and sheep for meat.
 The most common breeds raised in France are Lacaune (milking ewes, Texel, etc…)

 Goats – The region Poitou Charentes and then the region Centre are the main areas where goat production is developed.
-The milk is intended to cheese processing; most common breeds raised are Alpine and Saanen.
+The milk is intended for cheese processing; most common breeds raised are Alpine and Saanen.

 We may also be able to assist with other farming types such as:

-Beekeeping, poultry, other animals, fish.
+Beekeeping, poultry, other animals and fish.

 Cropping and Horticultural

 Grains and arable crops: wheat, sweet corn, barley, oat, rapeseed, sunflower, peas, potatoes, sugar beet to name a few.
 Farms specializing in cropping and grain production are covering almost half of the agricultural area in France.